Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Try making this delicious soup using those leftover mashed potatoes.
 It is a certain family pleaser.
 This is a guide about leftover mashed potato soup.

 If you have any left over mashed potatoes in your fridge, why not make up a scone mixture incorporating the potato.
-I sometimes put parsley into mine as well.
-They can be either cooked in the oven or cooked in the fry pan.

 This is a delicious way to use up leftover mashed potatoes, or just cook some up and make this new muffin addiction.
 This page contains a recipe for potato cheese muffins.